Dr. Nicole Martin

 Allison moved and worked in Durham at Cornwallis Animal Hospital for some time before moving back to Columbus County to work for the Late Dr. D.W.
 Pittman, Jr. "Working four plus years with Doc was more educational for me than all my schooling.
 He was more knowledgeable than any book I could have ever studied!
 I loved and respected him deeply!"
 After sadly closing Pittman Veterinary clinic in 2000, Allison went to work at Columbus Veterinary Hospital in Cerro Gordo, until Dr. Burroughs reopened Pittman Veterinary Clinic, where she worked until Southern Veterinary Hospital was opened.

 Allison is an active member of West Whiteville Baptist Church, singing in the choir since the age of nine.
 She enjoys singing solo on special occasions and at visiting churches.
-She is active in Women on Mission (an outreach mission group of ladies within the church) and enjoys directing Vacation Bible School.
+She is active in Women on Mission (an outreach mission group of ladies within the church) and enjoys assisting with Vacation Bible School.

 Allison fills her extra time with Wildlife Action, Inc., a non-profit organization that helps teach kids about conservation and preservation of our natural resources.
 She is the North Carolina State President of Wildlife Action.
 She also does some wildlife rehabilitation with a permit for small mammals.